GENE GUIDE

 Behavior

-Nearly one-third of people who have the syndrome have behavior issues, including aggression and attention deficit hyperactivity disorder, also called ADHD.
-One-half have autism or symptoms of autism.
+Nearly one-third of people who have the syndrome had behavior issues, including aggression and attention-deficit/hyperactivity disorder (ADHD).
+About one-half had autism or features of autism.

 29%

-7 out of 24 people have behavior issues.
+7 out of 24 people had behavior issues.

-12 out of 24 have autism or symptoms of autism.
+19 out of 35 people had autism or features of autism.

 Brain

-Nearly two-thirds of people who have the syndrome have seizures.
-Seizures are most likely to begin between 1 years and 4 years of age.
-People in this group often have abnormal EEGs.
+Nearly two-thirds of people who have the syndrome had seizures.
+Seizures were most likely to begin between 1 years and 4 years of age.
+People in this group often had abnormal electroencephalograms (EEGs).

-• 3 out of 24 people have uncontrolled muscle contractions, also called dystonia.
+• 3 out of 24 people had uncontrolled muscle contractions, also called dystonia (13 percent)

-• 6 out of 24 people have unusual movements.
+• 6 out of 24 people had unusual movements (25 percent)

 33%

-8 out of 24 people have low muscle tone, also called hypotonia.
+8 out of 24 people have low muscle tone.

-3 out of 24 people have uncontrolled muscle contractions, also called dystonia.
+3 out of 24 people had uncontrolled muscle contractions, also called dystonia.

 25%